qash-finance/miden-para-multisig/README.md

 https://github.com/user-attachments/assets/demo.mp4

-> **Note:** To add a demo video, drag and drop your `demo.mp4` file directly into the GitHub issue/PR editor or README edit box.
-GitHub will upload it and generate a proper `user-attachments` URL that renders inline.

 ## Overview

 Para Multisig enables multiple signers to collaboratively manage and execute transactions with customizable signature thresholds (M-of-N).
 The application consists of a Rust backend server that interfaces with the Miden blockchain and a React frontend that integrates with Para's embedded wallet system.